Richard Charkin

 Richard Denis Paul Charkin (born 17 June 1949) is a British publishing executive.
-He has held executive positions at Pergamon Press, Oxford University Press, Reed International/Reed Elsevier and Current Science Group, and is the former Chief Executive of Macmillan Publishers Limited and Executive Director of Verlagsgruppe Georg von Holtzbrinck.
+He has held executive positions at Pergamon Press, Oxford University Press, Reed International/Reed Elsevier and Current Science Group, and is the former Chief Executive of Macmillan Publishers Limited and executive director of Verlagsgruppe Georg von Holtzbrinck.
 In 2015, he became President of the International Publishers Association.
-He was Executive Director of Bloomsbury from 2007 to 2018 and is currently President of Bloomsbury China and of John Wisden.
+He was executive director of Bloomsbury from 2007 to 2018 and is currently President of Bloomsbury China and of John Wisden.
 He is also a non-executive director of Institute of Physics Publishing, and is Chair of Common Purpose.

-He serves on the International Advisory Board of the Frankfurt Book Fair and the Editorial Board of Logos as well as teaching on the publishing courses at University College London, City University of London, and University of the Arts London.
+He serves on the International Advisory Board of the Frankfurt Book Fair and the editorial board of Logos as well as teaching on the publishing courses at University College London, City University of London, and University of the Arts London.

 Charkin is currently visiting professor at the University of the Arts London.

 Early life

 Richard Charkin was born in North London.
 He was encouraged by his family to pursue medical school at the Cambridge University Pre-clinical School in 1967.
-In 1972, Charkin landed his first editorial position as Assistant Editor for George G. Harrap & Co, and later went on dabble in publishing courses and book fairs, which opened his eyes to the world of publishing in genres from trade all the way to academics.
+In 1972, Charkin began his first editorial position as Assistant Editor for George G. Harrap & Co, and later participated in publishing courses and book fairs, which introduced him to publishing in genres ranging from trade to academics.

 Career/Education

-Charkin's educational history is extensive – he acquired an MA in Natural Sciences from Trinity College at Cambridge, was a member of the Advanced Management Program at Harvard Business School, and even earned the title of Supernumerary Fellow of Green College at Oxford.
-Career wise, Charkin has been active in the publishing field since 1972, notable for his 11-year-long run as Bloomsbury Press’ Executive Director as well as his presidency with the IPA and UK PA respectively.
-Apart from this, Charkin has had a number of senior executive positions at several publishing companies such as Reed International, Macmillan Publishers, and Oxford University Press.
-As of late, he resides as Bloomsbury China's President, as well as the non-executive director of Liverpool University Press and the Institute of Physics Publishing.
+Charkin acquired an MA in Natural Sciences from Trinity College at Cambridge, was a member of the Advanced Management Program at Harvard Business School, and earned the title of Supernumerary Fellow of Green College at Oxford.
+Charkin has been active in the publishing field since 1972, notable for his 11-year-long run as Bloomsbury Press’ Executive Director as well as his presidency with the IPA and UK PA respectively.

+Charkin has had a number of senior executive positions at several publishing companies such as Reed International, Macmillan Publishers, and Oxford University Press.
+As of late, he resides as Bloomsbury China's president, as well as the non-executive director of Liverpool University Press and the Institute of Physics Publishing.
 He is also a publishing professor at multiple university locations around London, England and has founded a publishing company of his own, called Mensch Publishing.